Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 These generated declarations of `equals`, `hashCode` and `toString` may be overriden the same way they may be overriden in normal classes.
 The overriding version is preferred, as normally.
-In addition, for every other function, if any of the base types provide an open function with a matching signature, it is automatically overriden by the generated function as if it was generated with an `override` modifier.
+In addition, for every other function, if any of the base types provide an open function with a matching signature, it is automatically overriden by the generated function as if it was generated with an `override` modifier, unless the function was declared `final` in the base type declaration.
+In this case, this function is not generated and does not override anything, making the final version the preferred one.

 > Note: base classes may also have functions that are either not open or have a conflicting signature with the same function name.
 > As expected, these cases result in override or overload conflicts the same way they would do with a normal class declaration.